How to Clean a Circuit Board

 Using Household Cleaners to Clean PCBs

-A phosphate-free household cleaner should also be in your arsenal.
+A phosphate-free household cleaner should also be in your arsenal and can be used as a PCB cleaner.
 While phosphates can be an effective chemical to protect against corrosion and possess other helpful cleaning properties, phosphorous pollution in lakes has become a real concern for the United States since the 1970s and many manufacturers have moved away from including them in cleaning products.
 Since then, companies have adapted to create phosphate-free cleaners that do the job just fine.

 Tools for Cleaning Printed Circuit Boards